pablobaboon/Ozone-Gases-Concentration-Analysis.-R/README.md

 # Ozone-Gases-Concentration-Analysis.-R
 Analysis of concentrations of Ozone and solar radiance, and their relation with wind speed and temperature of the air.
+We try to understand the correlation between all of these parameters, and obtain insights about this.
+Unfortunately, I lost the raw data in a computer accident, so the only archives I can upload is the Jupyter Notebook and the R raw code.
+The comments are in spanish, and they describe my own thoughts and insights about the data.
+For any question, feel free to contact me!